Monday, April 2, 2012

 Dark Alibi (1946) -- Three men are framed for robbing a bank and committing murder.
 Charlie Chan (Sidney Toler) is summoned to investigate the truth before the convicted men are executed.
 Starring Mantan Moreland, Ben Carter, and Benson Fong.

 Detective Kitty O'Day (1944) -- Feisty secretary Kitty O'Day (Jean Parker) and her boyfriend Johnny Jones (Peter Cookson) are knee-high in trouble when they become suspects in the murder of O'Day's boss.
-Wanting to clear their names, the young couple attempt to unveil the real killer.
+Wanting to clear their names, the young couple attempts to unveil the real killer.
 Also featuring Tim Ryan, Veda Ann Borg, and Ed Gargan.

 The Face of Marble (1946) -- A mad scientist (John Carradine) and his assistant (Robert Shayne) invent electric machine to bring back the dead.
 With Claudia Drake, Maris Wrixon, and Willie Best.